ZG-frank/PointDisplay/README.md

 Author:ZhiGang Zhou

-And use Microsoft Visual Studio 2013 to compile FreeType2 and FTGL: http://www.ithao123.cn/content-2606071.html
+How to compile FreeType2 and FTGL with Microsoft Visual Studio 2013: http://www.ithao123.cn/content-2606071.html